-Our list of the Top 10 Yellowstone Waterfalls is a way for us to acknowledge these unsung attractions in the world’s first national park.
+Our Top 10 Best Yellowstone Waterfalls List is a way for us to acknowledge these unsung attractions in the world’s first national park.
+We also show you how to visit each of these waterfalls.

 Indeed, variety reigns supreme where geysers, colorful pools, heaps of wildlife, and a Grand Canyon of its own all compete for visitors’ attention and camera clicks.

-And after having been to this remote corner of northwestern Wyoming (crossing into slivers of Idaho and Montana) a couple of times, we’re finally in position to name off the waterfalls we liked in America’s version of the Serengeti.
+And after having been to this remote corner of northwestern Wyoming (crossing into slivers of Idaho and Montana) a few times, we’re finally in position to name off the best waterfalls that we liked in Yellowstone National Park (America’s version of the Serengeti).

-Like with other lists that we keep, we’re limiting it only to those waterfalls that we’ve personally experienced.
+Like with other lists that we keep, we consider only those waterfalls that we’ve personally experienced.
+After all, you can’t have a credible take unless you have genuine personal experiences.

-That meant some of the bigger waterfalls in the Bechler Backcountry didn’t make this list, because we didn’t get a chance to do a backpack deep into Yellowstone’s Cascade Corner.
+That meant some of the bigger waterfalls in the Bechler Backcountry didn’t make this best of Yellowstone Waterfalls list because we didn’t get a chance to do a backpack deep into Yellowstone’s Cascade Corner yet.

 So which ones did make it?
 Read on and find out!

-Contrasting the adventure to reach some of the waterfalls on this list, this particular waterfall was one of the easiest to experience.
+Contrasting the adventure to reach some of the waterfalls on the rest of this list, this particular waterfall was one of the easiest to experience.

 All it took was a short drive east of Mammoth Village, where there was a fairly sizable parking area as well as a lookout peering right into this three-tiered waterfall on Lava Creek.